-The CPF resins were prepared with different mixtures of Cardanol and Phenol which reacted with Formaldehyde in the presence of an alkaline type of catalyst (see Figure 1).
+The CPF resins were prepared with different mixtures of Cardanol and Phenol which reacted with Formaldehyde in the presence of an alkaline type of catalyst.
 Phenol was replaced with Cardanol by up to 40% by weight in the synthesis of different resins.
 The reactions were carried out in a glass reactor equipped with a stirrer, a condenser and an internal heating unit.
 The required amounts of phenol (88 w % in Water), Cardanol and para-formaldehyde were mixed by keeping the mole ratio of total phenol (phenol + cardanol) to formaldehyde at 1:1.25 for the first set of resins (resin-I), then 1:1.50 for the second set (resin-II) and 1:2.0 for the last set (resin-III).
 An aqueous solution of NaOH 46% (4 %, w/w, on the basis of total phenol plus cardanol) was employed as the catalyst.
-The temperature was maintained at 60°C for 1h, then raised to 80°C for 1h and finally reduced to
+The temperature was maintained at 60°C for 1h, then raised to 80°C for 1h and finally reduced to 60°C for 1h.
+The density, solid content and viscosity values for each of the synthesised CPF resins were determined.

-60° C for 1h.
 The CPF resins were neutralised to a pH ~ 7.0 using an acid solution of PTSA- 75%.
 The chosen acidic catalyst for the curing of the CPF resins was a phosphoric acid (Hexion Phencat10 from Burdon Pty Ltd), which cures the PF phenolic resins relatively slowly (gel-time equal to 45~60 min.) and therefore enabled better final mechanical properties to be achieved.
-After adding the catalyst (3.0 pph) to the liquid CPF resins, the test specimens were initially cured at room temperature for 8-hours, followed by post curing inside of an oven at 80°C for 4-hours.
-Infrared spectroscopy analysis, DMA analysis, mechanical tests and fracture toughness of the post-cured CPF samples were carried out.
+After adding the catalyst (3.0 pph) to the liquid CPF resins, the test specimens were initially cured at room temperature for 8-hours, followed by post curing inside of a laboratory oven at 80°C for 4-hours.
+Infrared spectroscopy analysis, DMA analysis, simultaneous TGA-FTIR studies, mechanical tests and fracture toughness of the post-cured CPF samples were carried out.
 For comparison, samples of neat PF resin were also cured and characterized in this study.
 The used neat PF resin was a low-viscosity commercial phenolic resin from Hexion Specialty Chemicals Australia Pty Ltd (Cellobond J2027L).

-Figure 2.
+Figure 3.
 Infrared spectra of the neat Cardanol (bottom), neat phenolic resin (top) and of the synthesised CPF resin-II-4 with 40 % of Cardanol (middle).

-The infrared spectra of the synthesized CPF resin-II-4, the neat Cardanol and the neat PF resin are shown in Fig 2.
-The peak associated with the OH- group attached to the phenyl ring in the resins is observed in the region 3290 cm-1 to 3370 cm-1.
+The infrared spectra of the synthesised CPF resin-II-4, the neat Cardanol and the neat PF resin are shown in Fig 3.
+The peak associated with the OH- group attached to the phenyl ring in the resins is observed in the region 3290 $\text{cm}^{-1}$ to 3370 $\text{cm}^{-1}$ .
 The peak found at 1200 cm-1 in the infrared spectrum of resin-II-4 is associated with the presence of ether linkages.
 The peaks associated with the methylene groups 2926 cm-1, 2854 cm-1 in the neat cardanol and 2922 cm-1 and 2851 cm-1 in resin-II-4 are due to the Cardanol side chain and also to etherification reactions.
-The peaks for mono-substitution at 752 cm-1 and 690 cm^{-1} in the phenyl ring are significantly decreased in the synthesized CPF resin II-4.
-This confirms that the polymerisation has taken place through the ortho- and/or para- positions.
+The peaks for mono-substitution at 752 cm-1 and 690 cm-1 in the phenyl ring are significantly decreased in the synthesised CPF resin II-4.
+This confirms that the polymerisation has taken place through the ortho and/or para positions.
 However, the vibrations at 911cm-1, 880cm-1 and 694cm-1 in the IR signal of the Cardanol are due to the side chain double bonds.
-These infrared peaks have reduced in size in the spectrum of the resin-II-4 indicating that the poly-condensation has also taken place through some of the double bonds in the aliphatic side chain.
+These infrared peaks have reduced in size in the spectrum of the resin-II-4 indicating that the polycondensation has also taken place through some of the double bonds in the aliphatic side chain.